ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 With multi-zone region architecture you would require to have a local load balancer to distribute traffic locally between zones in a region, and then if a second region is set up then a global load balancer distributes traffic between the regions.

-**Why bother with multi-region architectures?**

-There are many reasons to why you would want to have a multi-region architecture, here are the top three:

-1. Improve latency for end-users - speed is the key, the closer your backend origin is to end-users, the better the experience for users and the faster.
-2. Disaster recovery - when the active region failover, then have a backup region and quickly recover.
-3. Business requirements - in some cases you need to store data in distinct regions, separated by several hundreds of kilometres.
-Therefore, those in such case you have have to store data in multiple regions.

 You can learn more about regions and zones [here](https://{DomainName}/docs/containers/cs_regions.html#regions-and-zones).

 ## Compute Options

 In this section, you will discover the different compute options available in IBM Cloud.
-For each of the compute options listed, you been given an architecture digram with direct link taken you to the solution tutorial for deploying the architecture.
+For each of the compute options listed, you been given an architecture diagram with direct link taken you to the solution tutorial for deploying the architecture.

 Note: all compute options architectures do not have databases or other services included, they only focus on deploying an app to two regions for the compute option selected.
 Once you deployed any of the multi-region compute options examples, the next logical step would be to add databases and some other Watson services.
 When deploying a multi-region architecture, you need to think about databases and non-database-services within your multi-region Cloud Foundry architecture.
-In later sections of this solution tutorial, [#databaseservices](databases, and non-database-services), and [non-database-services](#nondatabaseservices) are covered in detail.
+In later sections of this solution tutorial, [databases](#databaseservices), and [non-database-services](#nondatabaseservices) are covered in detail.

 ### Cloud Foundry apps